guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 ## Recent Notes:
+*   Added support for LED light on boards C3 and C6 to act as visual feedback
+*   Pressing BOOT button of board is alternate way to start sniff mode.
+*   Light flashes give information about token presence and sniffing success
+*   Sniffing a token that is identical to one already stored no longer seems to fail.
 *   Sniffing of Xgimi tokens directly by ESP32 board fully working.
 Captures and stores wake token.
 It's now simply a matter of pressing a button on the IR remote twice to start sniffing.
 Four to six presses of Xgimi remote power button is usually